Mr Payment Services

 • If the tenant does not claim their belongings within 30 days, the landlord can:

-• Sell the items to recover unpaid rent.
+• Sell the items to recover unpaid rent within accordance of the Residential Tenancy Act

 • Throw them away if they have little to no value.